 Common Name: Qing Qi.

-Solanum septemlobum is a Perennial up to 2.00 metres tall.
+Solanum septemlobum is a perennial plant that can grow up to 200cm tall

 Succeeds in most soils[